simetnicbr/simet-ma/docker/README.txt

 environment variables may be set to create images with an specific purpose, please refer to the Dockerfile for details.

+Note that you must give the container some sort of network access for it to work (it downloads the build environment) so you might need to add --network host or other network access configurantion to the docker line.

 To run the full simet-ma agent, with agent-id persistence: docker run --init -dt --rm --network host --mount source=simet-ma-id,target=/opt/simet/etc/simet simet-ma:local